Mithi: Languages

-The population of Mithi is over 47,073 as of 2017 Mithi's primary local language is Dhatki, one of the Rajasthani languages of the Indo-Aryan branch of the Indo-European language family.
-It is most closely related to Marwari.
-Sindhi is also widely understood by the local populace.
+Mithi's primary local language is Sindhi and the dialect of Sindhi spoken here is Dhatki, one of the Indo-Aryan branch of the Indo-European language family.
+It is most closely related to Sindhi and Marwari.
+Sindhi is also used as medium of communication understood by the local populace.

 Religion

-Majority of the population in both Mithi taluk and the town belong to the Hindu community, and is one of the few areas of Sindh, Pakistan which are primarily non-Muslim.
+Majority of the population in both Mithi city and the taluka are home to the Hindu community, and is one of the few areas of Pakistan where Muslims are in minority of roughly 30% only.